 Other grills tend to be made with 316 stainless steel, which is far more durable so the decision made by Magma here is a bit perplexing.
 Mind you, it does look beautiful.

-Despite all of this, it's a very dependable grill.
+Despite all of this, the Magma Kettle is extremely reliable.
 It has a solid enough ignition system, and its heat retention is solid despite its slightly more flimsy build.

-It's a bit heavier than other grills on this list, so can be a bit more cumbersome to transport around.
-However once it's firmly placed on your grill you'll be well on your way.
+It’s relatively heavy, so can be a bit more cumbersome to transport around.
+However once it’s firmly placed on your boat you’ll be well on your way.